Notice

 Scenario 1: Return assets

-This section describes what happens when user lists stored assets.
-In this example, the user requests as built assets.
-The same can be done with as planned assets.
+This section describes what happens when users list stored assets.
+In this example, the user requests as-built assets.
+The same can be done with as-planned assets.

 return all assets